 - 1 cup golden flax seed meal

-- 1/2 cup all purpose gluten-free flour (I used Bob's Red Mill)
+- ½ cup all purpose gluten-free flour (I use Bob's Red Mill)

 - 30 drops stevia extract

-- 2 cups sugar-free blueberry jam (I used homemade)
+- 2 cups sugar-free blueberry jam (I use homemade)

 - Preheat oven to 375F and butter an 8x8 inch baking pan.

-- In a large bowl, whisk together oat flour, flax seed meal, all purpose GF flour, erythritol, xanthan gum, baking powder and salt.
+- In a large bowl, whisk together oat flour, flax seed meal, all purpose GF flour, Swerve, xanthan gum, baking powder, and salt.